itsnabbyyy/portfolios/Waze User Churn Prediction/README.md

 # Waze User Churn Prediction
 ## Project Overview
 This project is based on a scenario from the Google Advanced Data Analytics Professional Certificate.
 The goal is to develop a machine learning model to predict user churn for Waze, a popular navigation app.
 By identifying factors contributing to user churn, Waze aims to improve user retention and grow its business.
-This project aims to demonstrates my skills in project planning, data analysis, machine learning, and business communication within the context of a real-world scenario.
+In addition, this project aims to demonstrates my skills in project planning, data analysis, machine learning, and business communication within the context of a real-world scenario.

 ## Objectives
 - Analyze user data to understand churn patterns